orsonteodoro/oiledmachine-overlay/README.md

 which currently is set at LLVM 18 minimum.

 [5] While it is true that ROCm 6.4 and 7.0 uses LLVM 19, full ROCm support
-    assumes that GCC 12 or 13 is available for prebuilt binaries against libstdc++.
+    assumes that GCC 12 or 13 is available for prebuilt binaries built against libstdc++.

 Consider the following release cycles when choosing a mutually exclusive gcc_slot_*: